kirenz/course-template/docs/course-syllabus.md

 ### Late work policy

-The due dates for assignments are there to help you keep up with the course material and to ensure the teaching team can provide feedback within a timely manner.
-We understand that things come up periodically that could make it difficult to submit an assignment by the deadline.
+The due dates for assignments are there to help you keep up with the course material.
+However, I understand that things come up periodically that could make it difficult to submit an assignment by the deadline.
+Here are the rules for late submissions:
-Note that the lowest homework and lab assignment will be dropped to accommodate such circumstances.

 -   Homework and labs may be submitted up to 3 days late.
-    There will be a 5% deduction for each 24-hour period the assignment is late.
+    There will be a 10% deduction for each 24-hour period the assignment is late.

 -   There is no late work accepted for application exercises, since these are designed to help you prepare for labs and homework.

--   The late work policy for exams will be provided with the exam instructions.
+-   There is no late work policy for exams (they need to be completed in a specific timeframe)

 -   The late work policy for the project will be provided with the project instructions.

-### Waiver for extenuating circumstances

-If there are circumstances that prevent you from completing a lab or homework assignment by the stated due date, you may email me at [kirenz@hdm-stuttgart.de](mailto:kirenz@hdm-stuttgart.de) before the deadline to waive the late penalty.
+If there are important circumstances that prevent you from completing a lab or homework assignment by the stated due date, you may email me at [kirenz@hdm-stuttgart.de](mailto:kirenz@hdm-stuttgart.de) before the deadline.

-In your email, you only need to request the waiver; you do not need to provide explanation.
-This waiver may only be used for once in the semester, so only use it for a truly extenuating circumstance.

-### Attendance policy

-Responsibility for class attendance rests with individual students.
-Since regular and punctual class attendance is expected, students must accept the consequences of failure to attend.

-However, there may be many reasons why you cannot be in class on a given day, particularly with possible extra personal and academic stress and health concerns this semester.
-All course lectures will be recorded and available to enrolled students after class.
-If you miss a lecture, make sure to watch the recording and review the material before the next class session.
-Lab time is dedicated to working on your lab assignments and collaborating with your teammates on your project.
-If you miss a lab session, make sure to communicate with your team about how you can make up your contribution.
-Given the technologies we use in the course, this is straightforward to do asynchronously.
-If you know you're going to miss a lab session and you're feeling well enough to do so, notify your teammates ahead of time.
-Overall these policies are put in place to ensure communication between team members, respect for each others' time, and also to give you a safety net in the case of illness or other reasons that keep you away from attending class.

-### Attendance policy related to COVID symptoms, exposure, or infection

-Student health, safety, and well-being are the university's top priorities.
-To help ensure your well-being and the well-being of those around you, please do not come to class if you have symptoms related to COVID-19, have had a known exposure to COVID-19, or have tested positive for COVID-19.
-If any of these situations apply to you, you must follow university guidance related to the ongoing COVID-19 pandemic and current health and safety protocols.